 # promoted posthumously

 1984-1986 - This time period saw a lull in the interest in Martial Arts, but it should be recognized that Sibok Clay Micheau, who had by this time earned his Black Belt in Freestyle Karate as well as his Black Belt in Shaolin Kenpo, opened a school on Wishkah Street across from where Jay's Farm Stand is now.
 Mike Skinner Sr., Ray Warwick and Wayne Toy would drop in as time permitted to provide technical advisement on Shaolin Kenpo Katas that were being taught as a part of Sibok Clay's hybrid system.
 Quite a compliment to those three individuals that Clay would seek them out as he had won a National Championship with his forms in 1984.
-Also, during this time, Mike Skinner Sr. taught Shaolin Kenpo at Grays Harbor College for college P.E. credit with Dick Landberg who was an art professor at the small community college.
+Also, during this time, Mike Skinner Sr. taught Shaolin Kenpo at Grays Harbor College for college P.E. credit with Dick Landberg who was an art professor at the small community college in addition to receiving his Black Belt from Rick Warwick.

 Sifu John Kraft sought out Mike Skinner Sr. to train him in Kenpo in late 89/early 90.
-John left his training with Maria Warwick at the rank of Purple Belt in 1978.
-He trained exclusively with Sifu Skinner to the rank of 2nd Degree Brown.
+John left his training with Maria Warwick at the rank of Purple Belt in 1978 after six months.
+He trained from 1989-92 exclusively with Sifu Skinner to the rank of 2nd Degree Brown.
+He had only taken private lessons to this point.

 Michael Skinner Jr. was awarded the first Black Belt at this location in December of 1992.
 John Kraft and Sue Messenger began instructing the kid's classes in 1993.